Succeed or Learn Slowly: Sample Efficient Off-Policy Reinforcement Learning for Mobile App Control: Experimental Details

 In our implementation of DigiRL-STR we use the STR to augment the training algorithm and not the original prioritised experience replay used by the authors.
 We used this modification to ensure consistency among training algorithms.
 DigiRL also performs step-level filtering, where each transition is filtered using a step-based advantage estimation (Equation 4.3 of the original paper), presented below and adjusted to our notations:

 where $H$ is the horizon, and the value of $\lambda$ is set to 0.5.
 Transitions with advantage larger than 0.05 are used for training, and the rest are discarded.
 Note that even though DigiRL is off-policy, it does not use importance sampling, instead opting for other measures.
 We keep this consistent with the original algorithm.
-In our implementation, we found that the term $V^{\text{step}}(s_{t+1}) + r(s_t, a_t, c) - V^{\text{step}}(s_t))$ quickly approaches 0, leaving only the terminal reward discounted based on $\lambda$, reducing into a rejection sampling variant.
-For the value of $\lambda = 0.5$, we found that the majority of transitions where filtered out, and therefore, we used $\lambda=0.8$ to improve the achieved returns.